 All recruitment materials will focus on enrollment into a research study on vaccine safety and will avoid language promoting the Pfizer-BioNTech COVID-19 vaccine itself.
-Existing HERO members will receive instructions as to how they can express interest in joining the study and enroll.
-If a HERO member expresses interest but, after a notable period of time, has yet to enroll in the study, additional follow-up will be conducted to remind them of the opportunity and help them navigate the enrollment process.
+Existing HERO Registry and Project Baseline Community Study members will receive instructions as to how they can express interest in joining the study and enroll.
+If a HERO Registry or Project Baseline Community Study member expresses interest but, after a notable period of time, has yet to enroll in the study, additional follow-up will be conducted to remind them of the opportunity and help them navigate the enrollment process.